-Smollett’s attorneys maintain that the actor was indeed attacked in Chicago on January 29 and that misinformation led to a rush to judgment against him.
+His attorneys maintain the actor was attacked in Chicago in January and that misinformation led to a rush to judgment against him.

-After a brief appearance in a courtroom where the charges were formally dropped, Smollett told reporters Tuesday morning he was thankful to everyone who stood by him, and that he wouldn’t have put his family “through a fire like this” for a lie.
+After the charges were formally dropped, Smollett told reporters he was thankful to everyone who stood by him.
+He maintained his innocence, saying he would not put his family “through a fire like this” for a lie.

-“I have been truthful and consistent on every single level since Day One,” Smollett said before leaving the court building.
+“I have been truthful and consistent on every single level since day one,” he said before leaving the court building.
 “I would not be my mother’s son if I was capable of one drop of what I’ve been accused of.”

-Smollett said he wanted to move on with his life, adding that he “will always continue to fight for the justice, equality and betterment of marginalized people everywhere.”
+Smollett said he wanted to move on with his life and continue to fight for justice, equality and marginalized people.

 CNN’s Steve Almasy, Jason Hanna and Sheena Jones contributed to this report.